domikiss/gopigo3_ros1_docker/README.md

 git submodule update
 ```

-To build the Docker image, issue the following command from the main directory of this repository.
-Note that you must specify the IP address of the machine running the docker container (ROS_IP) and the IP address of the ROS master (ROS_MASTER_IP) as build arguments.
+To build the Docker image, issue the following command from the main directory of this repository:
 ```
-docker build -f Dockerfile \
-  --build-arg ROS_IP=<IP.of.local.machine> \
-  --build-arg ROS_MASTER_IP=<IP.of.ROS.master> \
-  --target gopigo3 -t ros-noetic-nav:gopigo3 .
+docker build -f Dockerfile --target gopigo3 -t ros-noetic-nav:gopigo3 .
 ```

 If you build the image more than once, some dangling (untagged) docker images may be present.
 You can remove them as follows: